 Pumpkins love direct sunlight.
 The leaves convert sunlight into internal plant food that travels through the vines to feed the pumpkins.
 The more sun they get, the bigger your pumpkins will be and the more you’ll have to harvest come fall.
 Pumpkins should get a minimum of 6 hours of direct sunlight each day, but more is better if you have a sunny spot in your garden.

 The soil will need to be nutrient-rich and well-draining.
 Adding compost or manure to your soil will help to give the pumpkins plenty of nutrients to grow big and plentiful.
 Make sure that water can drain away in the soil and that it doesn’t get soggy.
 This can cause root rot and damage your pumpkins or keep them from growing.

 Pumpkin plants require a lot of water, about 1” per week.
 It’s best to water less but more frequently than to water all at once.
 This will allow the soil plenty of time to absorb moisture without becoming over-saturated.

 Keep the soil evenly moist, not soggy, and you’ll need to keep the water off the leaves.
 This means no overhead watering with a sprinkler or hose.
 Instead, use a hose fitted with a misting nozzle to lightly water the mounds.

-You can also install a garden irrigation hose to help put watering your plants on autopilot.
+You can also install a garden irrigation or a soaker hose to help put watering your plants on autopilot.

-Whether your planting rows or pumpkin hills, seeds should be planted about 1 to 2 inches deep, no more.
+Whether you are planting your pumpkins in rows or in hills, seeds should be planted about 1 to 2 inches deep, no more.

 Growing Tips for Pumpkins